mimblewimble/grin-rfcs/text/0000-fix-daa.md

 [drawbacks]: #drawbacks

 The one drawback I can think of is that using the difference of consecutive timestamps makes the DAA more susceptible to timestamp manipulation.
-To quanify the effect of this, let's say that miners maximally misrepresent m typical consecutive block times as one m-minute block + m-1 instant blocks.
+To quantify the effect of this, let's say that miners maximally misrepresent m typical consecutive block times as one m-minute block + m-1 instant blocks.
 Instead of keeping network difficulty constant, this would divide it by (1+(m-1)/M) * (1-1/M)^m.